MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 ## Develop with Q#

-Follow the instructions at the tab corresponding to your environment.
+Follow the instructions on the tab corresponding to your environment.

 ### [VS Code](#tab/tabid-vscode)